bdmossma/hellogit/js/helloangularjs/readme.md

 -   `cd myionicapp_v1`
 -   `ionic serve`

-### In Simulator:
+### In Simulator (Under Construction):
 -   `cd myionicapp_v1`
--   `ionic run [ios|android]    # This goes down the rabbit hole, so let's stick to using browser above for now; else you'll have to install platform SDKs`
+-   `ionic run [ios|android]    # This is a dubious step.
+You may find yourself Googling deeply if an error happens.`
+    -   IMPORTANT[1]: This may error out stating that wrong Android SDK is installed or that license is not accepted for the right version.
+        At any rate, the needed version will be specified.
+Just go run `C:\Anroid\SDK\SDK Manager.exe` and install and accept the license agreement for everything that is selected.
+    -   IMPORTANT[2]: Should print out "BUILD SUCCESSFUL" and launch Ionic app in Android emulator.

 ## Deploying an Ionic App
 ### Submitting to the Apple App Store